 As a music therapist, I listen differently to music.
 What I heard was people working together in the music to create something they all shared.
 There was laughter, connection, communication, and a common purpose to sing that song together.
 I would venture to guess that the most important part of it to them was simply the act of singing together, of doing something together.
 And that’s what made it beautiful to me.

 So that’s what we strive to do in music therapy sessions– use music in the way that benefits us most.
-It’s not always about performing songs that sounds pretty or could be played on the radio or in a concert hall.
+It’s not always about performing songs that sound pretty or could be played on the radio or in a concert hall.
 It is about creating something and expressing something.
 It is about understanding ourselves and our connections, and being part of something that’s bigger than just you and me.

 If you’re curious about how music therapy might benefit you, I’m always happy to answer questions!
 Feel free to contact me anytime.